balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 ### 1) Create the fork

 ```
-Agent: Fork the repository "demo-streamlit" from owner "upstream_owner" into my account.
+ Fork the repository "demo-streamlit" from owner "upstream_owner" into my account.
 Use the MCP tool fork_repository.
 Name the fork "demo-streamlit" (same name).
 ```

 * Agent will call `fork_repository`.
 It returns the fork repo URL (e.g., `https://github.com/your-username/demo-streamlit`).